ekaterina-borisova/ada_website/pages/2ddi.md

 		<header class="major">
 			<h2>Can one predict interaction of two newly developed drugs?</h2>
 		</header>
 		<p>Testing drugs on their compatibility is one of the major issues in nowadays pharmacology, as these interactions can significantly impact drug efficacy and patient safety.
 By leveraging data from DrugBank on examples of synergetic drug-drug interactions we came up with several models on how to predict newly developed drugs' interactions.
 This research combines natural language processing, clustering, and machine learning to tackle the complexities of DDI analysis.
 By embedding interaction descriptions using BioBERT, we created rich, context-aware representations for clustering interactions based on severity.
-Furthermore by enriching our dataset with institutional data, we conveyed analysis on how DDI varies with country pairs of their origin.
-Finally by encoding SMILES of each drug, we used Neural-Network models to predict a potential severity of synergetic interactions.
+Furthermore we look at possible interesting finding related to severity of interaction in "likable" drugs.
+Finally by encoding SMILES of each drug, we use Neural-Network models to predict a potential severity of synergetic interactions.
 This comprehensive approach aims to enhance our understanding of DDIs and contribute to safer, more effective pharmacological practices.</p>
 	</div>
 </section>